|

 clarifying jurisdictions, providing resources, specifying responsibilities,

-a second-order politics that only makes sense in relation to the first-order
+is a second-order politics that only makes sense in relation to the

-politics that occurs on the ground where urban services and facilities
+first-order politics that occurs on the ground where urban services

-that the second-order activities of the state are more significant because
+assume that the second-order activities of the state are more significant

-the state's authority is superior and its geographical reach greater.
+because the state's authority is superior and its geographical reach

-In fact, to take rationalization as one example, what occurs by way
+greater.
+In fact, to take rationalization as one example, what occurs

-of the establishment of professional norms and standards may be at least
+by way of the establishment of professional norms and standards may

-as significant universally and be as much an effect of "indisputable
+be at least as significant universally and be as much an effect of

 road, the sewerage system, and even the police force had to be worked